flenniken/collections/docs/collection-maker.md

 * reserves the collection name (c3) by adding the db/c3 prefix file to S3.

-* it moves the c3 folder, containing up to 20 images to the images directory.
-The sync command will copy the files to S3 and the extras images will be deleted later.

 * The images folder contains both the working and published collections.

 * for each image the image info is added to the json file

-* for each image the unique image id from the image metadata is added to the cjson, if it exists

 * the cjson usedImages list is set to an empty list